EcoClimLab/growth_phenology/Data/tree_rings/raw data/README.md

 Format: Files are in [Tuscon format](http://www.cybis.se/wiki/index.php/Tucson_format) (.rwl files).

+File names: Files are named as the site name appended with the species name (usually a 4-letter species code: first 2 letters of genus, first 2 letters of species) and sometimes an additional designation distinguishing among file versions.

 ## SCBI data

 Folders and files in this folder were copied over from the GitHub repository for the analysis of Helcoski et al. 2018 (*New Phytologist*): [SCBI-ForestGEO/climate_sensitivity_cores](https://github.com/SCBI-ForestGEO/climate_sensitivity_cores).